-- 5.1.11 Use of emergency food aid (i.e. food banks) can give an indication of the levels of need around acute food poverty.
+- 5.1.12 Use of emergency food aid (i.e. food banks) can give an indication of the levels of need around acute food poverty.
 Food Banks are primarily for adults and families and the Scrutiny Panel noted that it is important that children have direct access to food through schools and nurseries.
 Initiatives are in place as schools for those children that come in hungry such as free breakfast clubs.
 They are therefore provided with both a free breakfast and a free lunch during school days.
 There is a good referral system into food banks.
 The Night Shelter is a good example of the positive impact good quality food can have on people's health and esteem.
 Northampton Partnership Homes (NPH) runs a food bank and also makes referrals.
 It is a food bank for Council tenants.
 Volunteer tenants put the food parcels together however NPH delivers them which ensures dignity remains.
 Food parcels distributed by NPH was put in place due to the need for crisis intervention.
-The number of parcels and their locations is reported on a monthly basis - 5.1.12 During the evidence gathering the Scrutiny Panel heard that Officers working in the Council's One Stop Shop, each month donate items of food that can be donated to those in need.
-This is funded totally by the staff who do this mainly because they come into contact with people on a daily basis that require food donations and other assistance. - 5.1.13 Various statistics were provided to the Scrutiny Panel.
+The number of parcels and their locations is reported on a monthly basis - 5.1.13 During the evidence gathering the Scrutiny Panel heard that Officers working in the Council's One Stop Shop, each month donate items of food that can be donated to those in need.
+This is funded totally by the staff who do this mainly because they come into contact with people on a daily basis that require food donations and other assistance. - 5.1.14 Various statistics were provided to the Scrutiny Panel.
 The Emmanuel Church provides 40 parcels a week for around 100 people with referrals generally coming from schools.
 The Hope Centre has around 120 people come in for food daily whilst there is a separate food provision that helps 250 families per week.
-Re Store coordinate food parcels across 6 churches in Northampton Borough and in 2018 distributed 4500 parcels.
+Re Store coordinate food parcels across 6 churches in Northampton Borough and in 2018 distributed 4500 parcels. - 5.1.15 The Scrutiny Panel notes that it is expected that the food banking system would continue to grow. - 5.1.16 Evidence gathered highlighted that teachers and social workers often note some children being uncomfortable in inviting friends home, due to the state of the home and poor quality food.

-- 5.1.14 The Scrutiny Panel notes that it is expected that the food banking system would continue to grow. - 5.1.15 It is highlighted that there is a stigma around poverty and poor-quality food is also poor value for money.
-Zero hours contract often have an impact on poverty and food poverty.
+5.1.17 It is highlighted that there is a stigma around poverty and poor-quality food is also poor value for money